 3. We help parents and children find their individual purpose.
 We believe that all teaching must be adapted to the particular strengths of each person so that families can better work together to find their calling.
 That’s why we support flexibility and intuition as you help your children become their true selves.
 The process and results will be different for everyone, and that’s not only okay — it’s ideal.

 4. We believe that human beings develop throughout childhood and adulthood.
 To nurture spiritual experiences most effectively, parents should be aware of their own stage of development as well as the stages of their children.
-Lessons are catered from and to these stages.
+Lessons are designed for and oriented to these stages.

 5. We believe that healthy development comes from exploring complementary virtues.
 It’s a principle found in wisdom texts through time, from Aristotle’s golden mean to the Chinese principle of yin and yang.
 Given this, we teach healthy development through the practice of polarities — sitting with each virtue in conversation with its counterpart, ensuring that we help each other find the middle way.